top of page

 portable medical light

-Paramedics often work through the night and are dispatched to poorly lit locations to provide victim care.
-Lighting conditions can be poor during natural disasters due to damaged infrastructure, requiring paramedics to administer on-site care in pitch-black environments.
+Paramedics often work through the night and are dispatched to sparsely lit areas to provide victim care.
+Natural disasters can damage infrastructure, requiring paramedics to administer on-site care in pitch-black environments.

-Paramedic medical supplies and training are also rapidly progressing, allowing paramedics to execute procedures which are more complicated and more invasive.
-However, portable lighting equipment has not advanced at the same pace.
-Inadequate lighting has proven to inhibit the productivity and accuracy of medical professionals.
-Current standard lighting does not equip paramedics to perform at their best.
+Paramedic medical equipment is rapidly advancing, however, lighting equipment has not advanced at the same pace.
+Inadequate lighting inhibits the productivity and accuracy of medical professionals.

 Term Project